alexa-samples/skill-sample-nodejs-quiz-game/step-by-step/6-publication.md

            This will let the testing team understand what you're providing them, and should decrease the testing time required.

-    *  **Countries and Region can be for "all countries", unless you have a specific reason to exclude a specific location.**  ADD MORE CONTENT ABOUT HOW THIS WORKS.
+    *  **Countries and Region can be for "all countries", unless you have a specific reason to exclude a specific location.**  This gives Amazon the ability to distribute your skill globally.
+Remember that you will need to create additional versions of your skill in the other available languages before they will be available in those countries.

 3.  **Write your skill descriptions.**